Camtek (NASDAQ:CAMT) Upgraded by StockNews.com to Buy

-Camtek (NASDAQ:CAMT – Get Rating) was upgraded by StockNews.com from a “hold” rating to a “buy” rating in a report issued on Monday.
+Camtek (NASDAQ:CAMT – Get Rating) was upgraded by StockNews.com from a “hold” rating to a “buy” rating in a report released on Wednesday.

-A number of other research analysts have also issued reports on the company.
-Bank of America initiated coverage on Camtek in a report on Tuesday, January 25th.
-They issued a “buy” rating and a $43.00 target price for the company.
-Needham & Company LLC lifted their target price on Camtek from $44.00 to $50.00 and gave the company a “buy” rating in a report on Thursday, January 6th.
-Zacks Investment Research upgraded Camtek from a “sell” rating to a “hold” rating and set a $40.00 target price for the company in a report on Thursday, February 17th.
-Finally, Barclays lifted their target price on Camtek from $43.00 to $50.00 and gave the company an “overweight” rating in a report on Wednesday, January 12th.
-One equities research analyst has rated the stock with a hold rating and five have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Camtek currently has a consensus rating of “Buy” and a consensus target price of $46.20.
+CAMT has been the subject of several other research reports.
+Needham & Company LLC upped their price target on shares of Camtek from $44.00 to $50.00 and gave the stock a “buy” rating in a research report on Thursday, January 6th.
+Barclays upped their price target on shares of Camtek from $43.00 to $50.00 and gave the stock an “overweight” rating in a research report on Wednesday, January 12th.
+Zacks Investment Research upgraded shares of Camtek from a “sell” rating to a “hold” rating and set a $40.00 price target for the company in a research report on Thursday, February 17th.
+Finally, Bank of America initiated coverage on shares of Camtek in a research report on Tuesday, January 25th.
+They set a “buy” rating and a $43.00 price target for the company.
+One equities research analyst has rated the stock with a hold rating and five have given a buy rating to the company.
+According to MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of $46.20.

-A number of hedge funds and other institutional investors have recently made changes to their positions in CAMT.
-Hood River Capital Management LLC purchased a new stake in Camtek during the 3rd quarter worth about $30,000.
-Captrust Financial Advisors purchased a new stake in Camtek during the 3rd quarter worth about $41,000.
-Nvwm LLC purchased a new stake in Camtek during the 4th quarter worth about $46,000.
-Total Clarity Wealth Management Inc. acquired a new stake in shares of Camtek during the third quarter worth about $89,000.
-Finally, Bank of America Corp DE increased its position in shares of Camtek by 13.1% during the second quarter.
-Bank of America Corp DE now owns 2,772 shares of the semiconductor company’s stock worth $105,000 after purchasing an additional 322 shares in the last quarter.
-36.70% of the stock is owned by institutional investors.
+A number of hedge funds have recently bought and sold shares of the stock.
+Kabouter Management LLC acquired a new stake in Camtek in the fourth quarter worth about $14,473,000.
+Schonfeld Strategic Advisors LLC acquired a new stake in Camtek in the fourth quarter worth about $304,000.
+Millennium Management LLC lifted its holdings in Camtek by 143.5% in the 4th quarter.
+Millennium Management LLC now owns 293,130 shares of the semiconductor company’s stock valued at $13,496,000 after acquiring an additional 172,745 shares during the last quarter.
+Canada Pension Plan Investment Board acquired a new stake in Camtek in the 4th quarter valued at about $599,000.
+Finally, State Street Corp acquired a new stake in Camtek in the 4th quarter valued at about $225,000.
+36.70% of the stock is owned by institutional investors and hedge funds.

 About Camtek (Get Rating)